FChmiel/ivf_embryo_prediction/README.md

 The models developed in this project were built and validated using the anonymised register of IVF cycles maintained by the Human Fertilisation and Embryology Authority (HFEA).
 This data is available [freely online](https://www.hfea.gov.uk/about-us/our-data/) to researchers.

+# Disclaimer

+The models and respective predictions in this repository are not clinically validated.
+We do not suggest the use of them in rountine clinical practice until they have been appropiately validated.

 # Citation